gottesmm/swift-evolution/proposals/0000-improved-homogeneous-tuple-language-support.md

 NOTE: This proposal is specifically not attempting to implement a fixed size "Swifty" array for all Swift programmers.
-Instead, we are attempting to extend Swift in a minimal, composable way that helps system/stdlib programmers get their job done today in the context where these tuples are already used today.
+Instead, we are attempting to extend Swift in a minimal, composable way that helps system/stdlib programmers get their job done in the context where these tuples are already used today.

 Swift-evolution thread: [Discussion thread topic for that proposal](https://forums.swift.org/)

 ## Motivation

 Today in Swift, system programmers use homogenous tuples to represent a fixed buffer of bytes of a certain type.
-An example of this is the SmallString implementation in Swift's standard library:
+An example of this is the `SmallString` implementation in Swift's standard library:

 ```swift